Frequently Asked Questions

 What makes clinical massage different from holistic or relaxation massage?

 Clinical massage targets areas of pain and restriction felt within the body, and aims to address the underlying issues, getting you out of pain and feeling well in yourself.
 Jing Method™ advanced clinical massage therapists are highly trained in addressing acute and chronic pain, and have an in depth knowledge of anatomy and musculoskeletal pathologies.
-This means we treat pain in a specific way, following the JING Method, to get great results.
+We also learn Orthopaedic Assessment and Range of Motion testing, and apply this to our knowledge of different musculoskeletal conditions while we’re doing our consultation, so we can build a real picture and theory about what might be going on for you.
 That’s not to say that a clinical massage won’t also be relaxing, calming and restorative!
+This just means we treat pain in a specific way, following the JING Method, to get great results over a number of sessions.

 Are you a sports massage therapist?